 Whether it’s a percentage of your paycheck or just a set dollar amount each paycheck, having this money split off into a high-yielding savings account is going to allow you to start a savings foundation or add to your existing account without even realizing it.

-“Without even thinking about it, without lifting a finger, it’s being set aside,” says Jane Larimer, chief operating officer at the National Automated Clearing House Association. “… It’s that easy.
+“Without even thinking about it, without lifting a finger, it’s being set aside,” says Jane Larimer, president and CEO at the National Automated Clearing House Association. “… It’s that easy.
 And I think sometimes people don’t think about — they think, well if I only have a few dollars, why do it?
 Well a few dollars adds up over time.”

 How to set up a split deposit